climboid/d3Waterfall/README.md

 #Todos
 - Need to add support for labels on each row
-- Need to add connectors
-- Add config for colors
 - Add config for format
 - Add config for horizontal display
 - Add config for animation